The 5+ Club Supported Site

 - Spread best practice ideas throughout the physics teacher preparation community

 - Pre-post testing was used to measure the benefits of learning assistants by comparing the scores of students in the same classes with and without learning assistants.
 After completion of our first year, we have found that students are benefitting from the hands-on dynamic that the Learning Assistant Program has provided.
 Furthermore, student success, as measured by the percentage of students who do not receive a grade of D, E, or W, was greatly improved from 45% to 86% in two introductory physics courses given in the spring semester 2013 and to 90% in spring 2014.

-- With the help of University advocates, the ASU Physics Department has teamed up with the University's Teacher's College to create a new and exciting degree program (BS Physics with Concentration in Secondary Education) that gives students a full and comprehensive knowledge of physics while preparing them for a career in teaching once they graduate.
+- With the help of University advocates, the ASU Physics Department has teamed up with the University's Mary Lou Fulton Teachers College to create a new and exciting degree program (BS Physics with Concentration in Secondary Education) that gives students a full and comprehensive knowledge of physics while preparing them for a career in teaching once they graduate.
 Eight students enrolled in this program in its first year (2013-2014)